ut-ims-robotics/youbot_ux/README.md

 ## Launch on system startup with service

 Make a file at "/etc/systemd/system/" called "youbot_boot.service" (you may need sudo privileges) and put the following part in the box into it.
-Make sure to replace the "<your username here>" parts with the actual username.
+Make sure to replace the &lt;your username here&gt; parts with the actual username.
 ```bash
 [Unit]
 Description=Start Youbot ROS bringup nodes